stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 ![ssh ec2](../../../static/img/Integration/runme-ssh-ec2.png)

 ## Working with EKS Clusters

+In addition to EC2, Runme Notebook, Cloud Renderers can also interact with AWS EKS to enable you to perform tasks such as retrieving and managing your cluster within your Markdown file.

 In this section, you will discover how you can leverage Runme's Cloud Rendering to engage with your EKS resources in ways you've never imagined before!